 With the built environment contributing around 40% of the world’s total carbon footprint according to the World Green Building Council, developers and property owners must not be daunted by the Net Zero buildings challenge.

 Rather, they should take proactive, systematic steps towards targeting carbon reduction for all buildings in the face of climate change and take heed of the Paris Agreement goal to limit global warming to well below 2, preferably to 1.5 degrees Celsius, compared to pre-industrial levels.

 Create a Net Zero philosophy

-Considering carbon-positive and cost-effective solutions at the outset of a project, as part of an objective and considered briefing stage, will enable significant progress.
+Considering cost-effective solutions at the outset of a project, as part of an objective and considered briefing stage, will enable significant progress.
 Moreover, they take into account the wider lifecycle benefits arising from both construction and in-use operation.
-This can create a more resilient, and therefore more valuable, asset in the long term with more evidence now supporting the value of Net Zero carbon buildings in the drive to reduce global emissions.
+This can create a more resilient, and therefore more valuable, asset in the long term with more evidence now supporting the value of Net Zero buildings in the drive to reduce global emissions.

 At Workman, we collaborate with clients to create and implement bespoke Net Zero Asset Plans to meet the corporate carbon emission targets and those set by the government.
-Our methodology for each Net Zero roadmap is a unique journey to creating zero-carbon buildings, providing recommendations and direction, while also collating existing data or identifying gaps to create the starting point for achieving Net Zero carbon.
+Our methodology for each Net Zero roadmap is a unique journey to creating zero carbon buildings, providing recommendations and direction, while also collating existing data or identifying gaps to create the starting point for achieving Net Zero carbon.

 1. Refurbish and re-use*